PiethonV1/csci401w-sandbox-web-scrapingg/Assignments/3-key-architecture-decisions.md

 ### 3.1.
 Frontend Framework

 Which frontend framework/library are you using?
 Most importantly, **why** did you choose it?
+Django - Secure and Reliable for many users at once

 ### 3.2.
 Backend Framework

 Your choice for the backend and the reasons behind it.
+Django - See above

 ### 3.3.
 Database System

 Which database system will you use, and **why**?
+MySQL - Django supports this well.

 ---